-Certificate in Medical Sonography
+Certificate in Diagnostic Medical Sonography

 Eligible students who successfully complete all of the SONO concentration courses receive a Diagnostic Medical Sonography certificate.
 The completion of the academic and clinical components of the SONO concentration also helps to prepare students for the certification examination in Diagnostic Medical Sonography as administered by the American Registry for Diagnostic Medical Sonography (ARDMS).

 Students should carefully review the eligibility requirements for credentialing by the ARDMS.
 Those requirements are substantially greater than the requirements of the SONO certificate concentration.
-Students who select to complete only the requirements of the SONO certificate concentration may not be eligible for ARDMS credentialing.
+Students who complete only the requirements of the SONO certificate concentration may not be eligible for ARDMS credentialing.
 Additional clinical and/or academic hours are likely necessary to achieve ARDMS eligibility.

 Students who wish to complete the eligibility requirements for ARDMS credentialing must extend the overall length of the program to a minimum of 12 months and must complete more than 1,680 total program hours.
 Please refer to the ARDMS eligibility requirements for more information.